HRG-OFFICIAL/ApniDukaan-Ecommerce/AWS_SDK_V3_MIGRATION_REPORT.md

 **Migration Date**: 2025-09-10
 **Migration Duration**: ~45 minutes
-**Environment**: ShopSphere E-commerce Application
+**Environment**: ApniDukaan E-commerce Application

 ## ✅ **MIGRATION COMPLETED SUCCESSFULLY**

-The AWS SDK has been successfully migrated from v2 to v3 across all services in the ShopSphere e-commerce application.
+The AWS SDK has been successfully migrated from v2 to v3 across all services in the ApniDukaan e-commerce application.

 ---